Mac at Work: Apple Business Manager Basics & Realistic Workflows

 - Password Management: 1Password Business deployed via MDM to every device.
 See our business password managers guide for alternatives.

-Legacy Windows Needs:
+Legacy Windows Applications

 - Parallels Desktop – Run Windows 11 ARM locally on Apple Silicon (requires Windows license)